JacobMcc/ai-Programming-Assessment/README.md

 * An empirical observation known as Zipf’s law is often used to describe the distribution of word frequencies in text corpora.
 Do you see evidence of Zipf’s law in the summaries?

+## Please download and view HTML version of "Finalized Programming Assessment" for original and best formatting

 The "Separate Questions" folder contains a notebook for each prompt and an accompanying exploration notebook for each prompt.

 The final analysis is in the top of the repo titled "Finalized Programming Assessment".